What is Java

 Employee employee = new Employee();

-is created and loaded into the heap area.
+is created and it will be loaded into the Heap Area.

 Stack Area